betaweb-be/multilingual/README.md

 # Multilingual Plugin

 Adds feature to Pimcore documents to create a solid tree throughout different languages.
-Every document will exists in all languages.
+Every language will have the exact same document tree.
+No exceptions.

 ## Features